-On November 21, 2013, the DEC determined that Global's application was complete and that the proposed Project would not result in significant adverse impacts to the environment.
-The DEC issued a Negative Declaration under the State Environmental Quality Review Act (SEQRA).
-After the issuance of the Negative Declaration, the DEC informed Global on March 24, 2014, that it was continuing to review Global's air permit modification application and requested additional information from Global about a myriad of issues relative to the Albany Terminal.
-Many of DEC's questions had little direct connection with
+On November 21, 2013, DEC determined that Global's application was complete and that the proposed project would not result in significant adverse impacts to the environment.
+DEC issued a Negative Declaration under the State Environmental Quality Review Act (SEQRA).

-Global's request to modify its existing Title V air permit and, instead, involved collateral issues concerning the logistics and safety of rail transportation of crude oil.
-Nevertheless, Global submitted a comprehensive, 32-page response to DEC's request, providing extensive, detailed information on a variety of issues including Albany Terminal operations, emergency response planning, spill prevention and barge and rail transportation.
-Both the DEC's request for information, and Global's detailed response, were made available to the public and are included in Appendix D.
+After the issuance of the Negative Declaration, DEC informed Global on March 24, 2014, that it was continuing to review Global's air permit modification application and requested additional information from Global about a myriad of issues relative to the Albany Terminal.
+Some of DEC's questions had little direct connection with Global's request to modify its existing Title V air permit and, instead, involved collateral issues concerning the logistics and safety of rail transportation of crude oil.
+Global submitted a comprehensive, 32-page response to DEC's request, providing extensive, detailed information on a variety of issues including Albany Terminal operations, emergency response planning, spill prevention and barge and rail transportation.